jython/jython/ProcessDocs/README.md

 We aspire to processes and principles from the [Python Developer Guide](https://devguide.python.org/) where they are generic enough to apply to us.
-That guide, however, is oriented strongly towards the C implementation of Python.
+That guide, in its processes and cheat-sheets, is oriented strongly towards the C implementation of Python.
-Here we aim to provide only what is different and specific to Jython, our repositories, and a Java implementation[^1].
+Here we aim to provide versions of those things specific to Jython, our repositories, and a Java implementation[^1].

 It will not, to begin with,
 contain sections for everything that could be translated to Java.
 Where it falls short,
-make an intelligent interpretation of the (C)Python Dev Guide for a Java context.
+readers should make an intelligent interpretation of the (C)Python Dev Guide for a Java context, and consider contributing that here.

 ## Contents